Larry Ramos: The Association

 After quitting the New Christy Minstrels, Ramos worked as a studio musician and backup singer, releasing a solo single in 1966, "It'll Take a Little Time" (later collected in the 2002 album Anthology: Just The Right Sound by the Association).

-In 1967, a member of the Association asked Ramos to join the band because their lead guitarist, Jules Alexander, was planning to leave the band for a spiritual pilgrimage to India.
+In 1967, Terry Kirkman of the Association asked Ramos to join the band because their lead guitarist, Jules Alexander, was planning to leave the band for a spiritual pilgrimage to India.
 According to Ramos, he attended an Association concert in the San Francisco Bay Area to get a feel for their music, but after bass player Brian Cole injured his fingers in a firecracker accident, Alexander asked Ramos to take the stage as the lead guitarist with only a few hours of notice.
 Ramos learned the chords after listening to the band's two albums for two hours.

 Later that year, Ramos performed with the band at the 1967 Monterey Pop Festival.
 While he was with the Association, he recorded five studio albums and several singles.
 Most notably, Ramos contributed lead vocals for the hit singles "Windy" (along with Russ Giguere) and "Never My Love" (along with Terry Kirkman) for the Association's first studio album with Ramos, the gold-selling Insight Out.

 Ramos left the Association in 1975 over differences regarding the band’s future musical direction, but he reunited with the surviving members in 1979.
 In 1984, Ramos and Giguere acquired the rights to the band's name and Ramos was considered its leader.

 On February 24, 2014, Ramos made his final performance with the band, two sold-out shows at the Blue Fox Theatre in Grangeville, Idaho with proceeds to benefit a local Relay For Life.

-After Ramos' death, his vocal parts were taken by Paul Holland.
+After Ramos' death, his vocal parts were covered by Paul Holland.

 Illness and death

-Ramos, a longtime resident of Grangeville, Idaho since the 1980s, suffered numerous ailments over his last few years.
+Ramos, a longtime resident of Grangeville, Idaho, since the 1980s, suffered numerous ailments over his last few years.
 On August 31, 2011, he suffered a heart attack.
 In 2013, he was diagnosed with metastatic melanoma.
-He died at a hospital in Clarkston, Washington on April 30, 2014 at the age of 72.
+He died at a hospital in Clarkston, Washington on April 30, 2014, at the age of 72.